ambv/bitrot/README.rst

 * Added grammar fixes
 * Added a time elapsed counter
 * Added email support for hash mismatch
 * Added option to ignore date modified (only checks hashes).
-Great for verifying backups for integrity (File Integirty Monitoring)
+Great for verifying backups for integrity (File Integrity Monitoring)
 * Added ability to specify hash function from command line.
 I found SHA512 to be just as fast as SHA1 on my machine
 * Total size now printed in B, KB, MB, GB, TB
 * Fixes for invalid characters in file names